cvs-health/testaro/README.md

 ],
 ```

-That means that a test act (i.e. an act with a `type` property having the value `'test'`) must have a string-valued `which` property naming a tool and may optionally have an array-valued `rules` property restricting the tests to be reported and/or a string-valued `what` property describing the tool and/or the tests.
+That means that a test act (i.e. an act with a `type` property having the value `'test'`) must have a string-valued `which` property naming a tool and may optionally have an array-valued `rules` property restricting the rules to be reported on and/or a string-valued `what` property describing the tool and/or the tests.

 If a particular test act either must have or may have any other properties, those properties are specified in the `tools` property in `actSpecs.js`.

 When you include a `rules` property, you limit the tests of the tool that are performed or reported.
 For some tools (`alfa`, `axe`, `htmlcs`, `qualWeb`, and `testaro`), only the specified tests are performed.
-Other tools (`ibm`, `nuVal`, and `wave`) do not allow such a limitation, so, for those tools, all tests are performed but results are reported from only the specified tests.
+Other tools (`aslint`, `ed11y`, `ibm`, `nuVal`, and `wave`) do not allow such a limitation, so, for those tools, all tests are performed but results are reported from only the specified tests.

 The `nuVal`, `qualWeb`, and `testaro` tools require specific formats for the `rules` property.
 Those formats are described below in the sections about those tools.